-- 2.8 There are Town & Parish Councils covering all of the District except the Winchester Town area.
+1.16 There are Town & Parish Councils covering all of the District except the Winchester Town area.
 Within Winchester Town, the Winchester Town Forum discusses issues that may affect the Winchester Town area, but they do not have the same formal role in relation to planning applications, that Town/Parish Councils do.
+Local residents

-Local residents should therefore contact their local Ward Member within Winchester Town in relation to planning applications. - 2.9 Town & Parish Councils are formally notified of planning applications and are also consulted on planning policy issues.
-Most Town & Parish Councils have their own planning committees where they discuss applications and agree on a response. - 2.10 Town & Parish Councils can request that an application is determined at the Winchester City Council (WCC) Planning Committee if their response raises relevant planning considerations which matters are contrary to the planning officers' recommendation.
+- should therefore contact their local Ward Member within Winchester Town in relation to planning applications. - 1.17 Town & Parish Councils are formally notified of planning applications and are also consulted on planning policy issues.
+Most Town & Parish Councils have their own planning committees where they discuss applications and agree on a response. - 1.18 Town & Parish Councils can request that an application is determined at the Winchester City Council (WCC) Planning Committee if their response raises relevant planning considerations which are contrary to the planning officers' recommendation.
 Town and Parish Councils are provided with a pro-forma to complete which will be web published as part of the electronic case file.
-The form onthe consultation letter must be used in order to do this and it is requested that in doing so, the option to speak public at planning committee and justify your objections /- support and call is taken up.
-Your local Town/Parish Council Officers on your behalf.
-Town/Parish Councillors cannot sit on Winchester City Council Committee in that role, or vote at City Council meetings, however they are encouraged to attend and participate at the planning committee during public participation.
+Town/Parish Councillors cannot sit on Winchester City Council Committee, or vote at City Council meetings, however they are encouraged to attend and participate at the planning committee during public participation.